-As a matter of fact, sushi rice is so important that sushi chefs in Japan undergo years of training just to learn how to cook rice properly before they ever begin to handle any fish or seafood.
+As a matter of fact, sushi rice is so important that sushi chefs in Japan undergo years of training just to learn how to cook the rice properly, before they ever begin to handle any fish or seafood.

-Sushi rice is a medium-grained white rice that is prepared with vinegar and other seasonings such as salt and sugar.
-The usual variety of rice used for sushi is Japonica, in particular, the Koshihikari cultivar.
+Sushi rice is a medium-grained white rice prepared with vinegar and other seasonings such as salt and sugar.
+The usual variety of rice used for sushi is Japonica; in particular, the Koshihikari cultivar.

 Japonica is a medium-grained rice with somewhat rounded grains, which makes it noticeably different from the skinnier, long-grained rice that we're used to in the West, which is known as indica rice.
-Japonica rice is a starchy rice, with higher levels of a starch called amylopectin than indica rice.
+Japonica rice is starchy, with higher levels of a starch called amylopectin than indica rice.

 This extra starch causes it to cook up fairly sticky, which makes it easier to eat with chopsticks, and is ideal for molding it together to make sushi.